milesmcc/personal/content/_index.md

   url: /images/dithered_avatar.png
   alt: A grayscale picture of my face
 ---
-I'm interested in systems of justice, tech policy, cybersecurity, disinformation, governance, and human-centered design.
+I'm interested in systems of justice, tech policy, cybersecurity, disinformation, artificial intelligence, and human-centered design.
 My projects, research, and commentary have appeared in several outlets including the *Washington Post*, the *New York Times*, *NBC News*, *TIME*, *Foreign Affairs*, Brookings, and the *Nightly News* with Lester Holt.
 I'm in my first year at Stanford.

 Some of the projects I'm most proud of are [PrivacySpy](https://privacyspy.org), [Shynet](https://github.com/milesmcc/shynet), [PolitiTweet](https://polititweet.org), my work at the [Stanford Internet Observatory](https://io.stanford.edu), and [a17t](https://a17t.miles.land).
 I help teach [CS 106S](http://web.stanford.edu/class/cs106s/) at Stanford, I worked on cyber policy during the [2020 presidential campaign](/portfolio/politics), and I'm a non-resident fellow at the Cornell [Tech Policy Lab](https://tpl.as.cornell.edu).